 Students in financial difficulty should approach their college in the first instance.
 Colleges understand the financial constraints students experience and will be able to offer advice on the support that students may be eligible to apply for, including any relevant College Hardship Funds.

-The University operates the following centrally-administered hardship funds, which offer financial support through grants and/or loans:
+The University operates acentrally-administered Oxford Hardship Fund (OHF), which offers financial support through grants and/or loans for students experiencing unexpected financial difficulties.